carbon-language/carbon-lang/libcxx/utils/google-benchmark/README.md

 ```

 ## Linking against the library
 When using gcc, it is necessary to link against pthread to avoid runtime exceptions.
 This is due to how gcc implements std::thread.
 See [issue #67](https://github.com/google/benchmark/issues/67) for more details.

+## Compiler Support

+Google Benchmark uses C++11 when building the library.
+As such we require
+a modern C++ toolchain, both compiler and standard library.

+The following minimum versions are strongly recommended build the library:

+* GCC 4.8
+* Clang 3.4
+* Visual Studio 2013

+Anything older *may* work.

+Note: Using the library and its headers in C++03 is supported.
+C++11 is only
+required to build the library.